elevien/math166/index.md

 Outside of class, you will select at least one paper (more depending on enrollment) to read, summarize and present on in class.
 Additional instructions can be found <a href = "https://elevien.github.io/math166/math166_docs/papers.pdf"> here</a>.

+**Presentations**

+Your presentation will be a 1 hour talk, while the remainder of the class will be spent discussing the paper as a class.
+Your talk should cover all the points mentioned <a href = "https://elevien.github.io/math166/math166_docs/papers.pdf">here</a>.
+You can either use slides or give a "chalk talk."
+In particular, your talk should give the "big picture", but also dive into some technical detials.
+I am especially interested in points of confusions, since this will serve as great starting points for class discussion.

 **Participation**

 Everyone is expected to read each paper that is presented, although not in great detail.
 Try to come to each class with at least one question about the paper being presented.

-**Presentations**

-Your presentation will be a 15 minute talk.
-It should essentially be a summary of your report and cover all the points mentioned <a href = "https://elevien.github.io/math166/math166_docs/papers.pdf">here</a>.
-You can either use slides or give a "chalk talk."

 ## Accessibility Needs